 - They reduce trash and increase storage space occupied by rolls of paper towels

 - They are easy to wash and do even better if you initially rinse stains with a little dish soap

-- If you don’t use cloth napkins, these can double as casual dinner napkins
+- If you don’t use cloth napkins, these can also double as casual dinner napkins

 I sourced our reusable paper towels in Brunswick, Georgia, at a locally owned store, Dot & Army.
 Check out their unpaper towels here.
 They carry lots of other eco-friendly options as well.

 BONUS: I love that these are trimmed in a rainbow of colors that add a little fun to the galley.